-Similar integrations are available to databases, e-mail systems and more.
+Similar integrations are available to write to databases, send e-mail, etc.

 In many organizations, the same application is used for both "ticketing" and service requests from a service catalog.
 When identity or access related requests are submitted into an IT service management (ITSM) application, the ITSM system can submit a matching request to the Hitachi ID Identity and Access Management Suite web services API: